top of page

 Possibly wounded by enemy shell fire in Pissot

-Roger Mather Spratt was born in June 1916, in Morpeth near Newcastle.
+Roger Mather Spratt was born in June 1916, in Blythe, Northumberland.
 Son of William and Annie Spratt.

 In the 1939 Register, he is living in Bedlington, Northumberland and his occupation is listed as 'Screening coals at waste above' (Mine worker).